ashwinravi1259/docs-test-fork/docs/user-wallets/pkps/advanced-topics/auth-methods/email-sms.md

 See Stytch documentation for more information.
 :::

-We support all `otp` and `totp` authentication implementations stytch supports through the `StytchOtpProvider` this will use the `sub` property of the session token from our Stytch authnetication session as the `user id` to form the `auth method identifier` which is registered to the pkp for permitting the authentication method.
+We support all `otp` and `totp` authentication implementations stytch supports through the `StytchOtpProvider` this will use the `sub` property of the session token from our Stytch authentication session as the `user id` to form the `auth method identifier` which is registered to the pkp for permitting the authentication method.

 - Email
 - sms